Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 11 }

-12]silence_duration_ms = 300 is a good starting point, not a universal truth.
-Phone support bots often go longer to avoid clipping slow speakers.
-Push-to-talk or assistant experiences can go shorter.
-A fixed silence threshold is the floor, not the ceiling: a semantic end-of-turn model can hold through mid-sentence pauses (a caller reciting a phone number digit by digit) and fire early once the utterance is clearly complete, so you do not have to pick one silence value that hurts every other case.[5]
+12]The demo uses a short silence_duration_ms = 60 so its output fits in eight frames.
+A phone support bot might begin testing around 300ms, then tune from measured false cutoffs and lag.
+Slow speakers may need longer thresholds; push-to-talk or command-style assistants can go shorter.
+A fixed silence threshold is the floor, not the ceiling: a semantic end-of-turn model can hold through mid-sentence pauses (a caller reciting a phone number digit by digit) and fire early once the utterance is complete, so you don't have to pick one silence value that hurts every other case.[5]

 Choosing where to run VAD changes responsiveness, bandwidth, and operational control.
 Client-side detection wins on local responsiveness.
 Server-side detection wins on centralized tuning and consistent turn boundaries across devices.